On This Page

 Often landlords want to try and put unreasonable limits on your ability to sublease your space.
 You want to maintain as much freedom as possible to sublease because it gives you more options as the size of your business changes.
 You can lease extra space to help cover your rent and you know that you control the extra space when you are ready to expand.

 Another part of the commercial lease negotiation process is to make it clear that certain clauses are unacceptable.
 This includes unreasonable fees, language that gives landlords that ability to raise rental rates or fees without reasonable notice or limits.
 Your lawyer will ask for a record of the required fees for past years to make sure that the fees the landlord is charging match the fees described in the lease agreement and that the landlord has not been adding fees without the consent of the tenants.

-It is understandable that businesses want to keep their costs low.
-However, trying to save money by negotiating your own lease comes with some serious pitfalls.
 Often businesses will find they would have saved money if they had retained a real estate attorney to negotiate the lease instead of trying to do themselves.

 Because commercial leases are written with legal jargon, or terms of art, often even experienced businesspeople will find that they misunderstand some of the terms in the lease.
 A simple misunderstanding of a term could cost a business thousands of dollars, or more, a year.

 If you are negotiating your own lease you may be tempted to do whatever it takes to close the deal fast so that you can get your business up and going in the new space.
 But, your desire to get started fast may mean you miss opportunities to save money or properly secure your legal rights.